markwf/backups/README.md

 These are my backup files.
 They consist of:

-1. Restic backups to AMAZON S3 (GLACIER) - no longer used
+1. restic backups to AMAZON S3 (GLACIER) - no longer used
 2. rclone sync to idrive s3 storage with versioning turned on
 3. rsync backups to a network drive using hard links to minimise space usage